 What is Joint Credit?

 The payment history for the joint credit card will get reported to the credit bureaus and appear in each individual owner’s credit report.
-In other words, all joint account owners will have their credit scores affected by using a shared card.
+In other words, the credit scores of all joint account owners will be affected.
 If everyone pays their bills on time and in full each month while keeping credit utilization low, everyone will be able to build good credit scores.
-Of course, there are some risks associated with taking out joint credit as well: namely, that if one person defaults on payments or uses too much credit, all parties involved will suffer consequences, including increased interest rates, late fees, and drops in credit scores.

 Types of Joint Credit